vsrinivas/fuchsia/docs/ipc-design/transition-plan.md

 back-references for send-only messages in the channel, this would be a memory leak: they would accumulate and never be freed until the channel was freed.

+## Transition steps

+*   First, implement the new kernel primitives, including MsgQueues, MBOs, CallersRefs and CalleesRefs.
+MsgQueues will be added as a new object type, separate from Zircon ports.
+The two-way interoperation described above will be implemented.
+Channels will be modified so that they can contain both legacy messages and MBO messages.

+*   We then have flexibility in the order in which we convert code to using the MBMQ primitives.
+We will need to:

+    *   Switch processes over to using MsgQueues instead of Zircon ports.
+An initial conversion can replace uses of `zx_object_wait_async()` with `zx_object_wait_async_mbo()`, but a later version should use `zx_object_set_msgqueue()` for waiting on channels, which should give some performance improvements.

+    *   Change server code to accept requests via MBO messages.

+    *   Change client code to send requests via MBO messages.

+*   Cleanup: Once the codebase has been converted to using MBO messages, various things can be removed:

+    *   The kernel's support for legacy messages can be removed.
+The interoperation support can be removed.
+The `txid` mapping on channels, used for `zx_channel_call()` and for legacy message interoperation, can be removed.

+    *   Zircon ports can be removed from the kernel.

+    *   The transaction ID (`txid`) field can be removed from FIDL messages, because we no longer need it for matching up replies with requests or for distinguishing send-only requests.

+See ["Shareable channels"](shareable-channels.md) for some further steps that could be taken if we decided to make channels unidirectional and shareable.

 ## Alternative transition plan